 Empire managed the certification process and provided technical assistance on a number of particularly challenging topics which had the potential to significantly delay progress.

 In addition, Empire Engineering provided support and management of the novation process to the EPCI contractor.
 This involved coordination of the design activities to include additional requirements imposed as part of specific installation methodologies.

 Empire support continued through the fabrication and installation phases, allowing any technical queries to be quickly and effectively resolved.

 As a result of the competence and reliability of the Empire team, the Parkwind engineers had the confidence and ability to shift focus from the Northwester 2 project to get a head-start on future Parkwind developments.

 Key project summary

-An experienced team provided the knowledge and man-power to ensure the project got off to the right start, which then gave the confidence for handover of design management to free-up Parkwind resource to concentrate on future projects.
+Empire Engineering provided the knowledge and man-power to ensure the project got off to the right start, which then gave the confidence for handover of design management to free-up Parkwind resource to concentrate on future projects.

-An operational windfarm that has been installed and operated without any negative feedback relating to design items.
+As a direct result of our work, an operational windfarm that has been installed and operated without any negative feedback relating to design items.

-Project being guided through a challenging certification process.
+The project was successfully guided through a challenging certification process.

 Additional support provided by the broader Empire team on technical matters allowed for informed decision making without over-reliance on the designer.